 - The name of the new procedural language.
 The language name is case insensitive.
 The name must be unique among the languages in the database.
-Built-in support is included for plpgsql, plperl, plpython, plpythonu, and plr. plpgsql is already installed by default in Greenplum Database.
+Built-in support is included for plpgsql, plperl, plpythonu, and plr.
+The languages plpgsql (PL/pgSQL) and plpythonu (PL/Python) are installed by default in Greenplum Database.

 - HANDLER call_handler